 - Stay alert and be aware of your surroundings.
-Knowing where you are, and who is around, may help you find a way out of a bad situation. - While walking, avoid looking at your phone's screen for prolonged periods of time.
-This reduces your overall situational awareness. - Try to avoid isolated, secluded, or unknown areas.
+Knowing where you are, and who is around, may help you find a way out of a bad situation. - Avoid looking at your phone's screen for prolonged periods of time while walking.
+This reduces your overall situational awareness. - Avoid isolated, secluded, or unknown areas.
 It is more difficult to get help if no one is around. - Walk with purpose.
 Even if you do not know where you are going, act like you do. - Trust your instincts.
-If a situation or location feels unsafe or uncomfortable, it probably is not the best place to be. - Do not be afraid to call attention to yourself or to ask for assistance. - Try not to load yourself down with packages, books, bags, or other items as this can make you appear more vulnerable. - Make sure your cell phone is with you and charged. - Have you installed the RAVE Guardian phone app? - If you wear earbuds, lower the volume of the video/music streaming through your phone.
-This could allow you to hear others who might be screaming at or for you.
+If a situation or location feels unsafe or uncomfortable, it probably is not the best place to be. - Do not be afraid to call attention to yourself or to ask for assistance. - Do not load yourself down with packages, books, bags, or other items as this can make you appear more vulnerable. - Have your cell phone with you and ensure it is charged. - Install the RAVE Guardian phone app to your cell phone for a quicker directory to help or resources. - Lower the volume of the video/music streaming through your phone while wearing earbuds.
+This will allow you to hear others who might be screaming at or for you.
 Another tip is to use only one earbud freeing up your other ear to hear those external threats or communications. - Be aware of different kinds of pressure: - a.
 They do not stop when you say no. - b.
 Threatens to hurt you or him/herself. - c.
 Physically restrains you. - d.
 Uses or threatens to use a weapon - Do not allow yourself to be isolated with someone you do not trust, or even know.